developerdeepdives/2019-01-30-LIJS-Group/README.md

 #### useEffect

 `useEffect` adds the ability to perform side effects from a funcion component.
-It serves the same purpose as certaint lifecycle methods `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount`.
+It serves the same purpose as certain lifecycle methods `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount`.

 By default, React runs the effects after every render, including the first render.